Vienna Blood (TV series): Production

 The series was a coproduction of Endor Productions and MR Film (Austria).

-Numbering of episodes varies by country.
-In Austria and the UK, episodes are numbered by case (3 episodes per series).
-In the USA each case is divided into two parts (6 episodes per series).

 In August 2024, author Frank Tallis said that while the latest episodes covered the last published book in the series, "when you exhaust the books, if you've let the idea develop and gain its own momentum, in a way it doesn't need the novels or the author anymore… but doesn't in any way stop me from writing proposals or plot ideas!"

-In interviews with Austrian outlets as the fourth season was broadcast in Austria in December 2024, the producers left open whether that was the definitive end of the series or whether there could be a continuation in the future.
+Austrian interviews with the producers, as the fourth season broadcast in Austria in December 2024, left open whether it was the definitive end of the series or whether there could be a continuation in the future.
+On June 5, 2024, it was announced that production company Endor Productions would close, due to financial difficulties in the television market, leaving any continuation further in doubt.

 Locations

 The first series was filmed on location in Vienna and Lower Austria, beginning in October 2018.
-Locations included the Vienna State Opera house and Volkstheater as well as Landstrasse, Hauptstrasse, Herz Jesu church, Votivkirche, St Charles Borromeo Church, Griechengasse, Molker Steig, Schreyvogelgasse, Dreimaderlhaus, Schonlaterngasse, Alte Schmiede, the Vienna University Archive, the Billrothhaus (Vienna 9), the Natural History Museum, Palais Pallavicini, the Burggarten park, the Stadpark, the Arsenal, Otto Wagner Hospital, Villa Mauthner von Markhof, Kirche am Steinhof, the Riesenrad (big wheel), Stephansdom, Sankt-Ulrichs-Platz, Palais Pallavicini, National Library, Zentralfriedhof, Friedhof der Namenlosen, Museum of Military History, Cafe Morgenstern, Café Sperl and Café Bräunerhof and features the Beethovenfries.
+Locations included the Vienna State Opera house and Volkstheater as well as Landstrasse, Hauptstrasse, Herz Jesu church, Votivkirche, St Charles Borromeo Church, Griechengasse, :de:Mölker Steig, :de:Schreyvogelgasse, Dreimaderlhaus, Schonlaterngasse, Alte Schmiede, the Vienna University Archive, the Billrothhaus (Vienna 9), the Natural History Museum, Palais Pallavicini, the Burggarten park, the Stadpark, the Arsenal, Otto Wagner Hospital, Villa Mauthner von Markhof, Kirche am Steinhof, the Riesenrad (big wheel), Stephansdom, Sankt-Ulrichs-Platz, Palais Pallavicini, National Library, Zentralfriedhof, :de:Friedhof der Namenlosen, Museum of Military History, Cafe Morgenstern, Café Sperl and Café Bräunerhof and features the Beethoven Frieze.
 In Lower Austria the Schloss Grafenegg appears.

-Series 2 was also filmed in Vienna and Lower Austria, featuring such locations as Hotel Imperial, the Stadtpark, Kursalon Hübner, Schönbrunn Palace, the Museum of Military History, Traungasse, Lagergasse, Buchfeldgasse, Florianigasse, Schulhof, Kirche am Hof, Franziskanerkirche, Michaelerkirche, Palais Collalto, Kartäuse Mauerbach (monastery) and the Franzensburg in Lower Austria.
+Series 2 was also filmed in Vienna and Lower Austria, featuring such locations as Hotel Imperial, the Stadtpark, Kursalon Hübner, Schönbrunn Palace, the Museum of Military History, Traungasse, Lagergasse, Buchfeldgasse, :de:Florianigasse, Schulhof, Kirche am Hof, Franziskanerkirche, Michaelerkirche, :de:Palais Collalto, Kartäuse Mauerbach (monastery) and the Franzensburg in Lower Austria.

-Filming of Series 3 was split between Budapest (including the Párisi Udvar Hotel and the Vígszínház Theatre, Bedo House, Postal Museum, the National Museum of Hungary and the Hazai Bank) and Vienna (including the Loos House, Belvedere, Dr Ignaz Seipel Platz, Jesuitengasse, Michaelerplatz and the Hofburg).
+Filming of Series 3 was split between Budapest (including the Párisi Udvar Hotel and the Vígszínház Theatre, Bedo House, Postal Museum, the National Museum of Hungary and the Hazai Bank) and Vienna (including the Loos House, Belvedere, :de:Dr.-Ignaz-Seipel-Platz, Jesuitengasse, Michaelerplatz and the Hofburg).